 We will collect, process and store personal information about you which will include:

-Most of the information described above comes directly from you but we do obtain some from third parties, e.g. passed to us from your employer where they have designated you as their contact person.
-When you visit our website, like most site operators, we collect information that your browser sends whenever you visit our Site (“Log Data”).
-This Log Data may include information such as your computer’s Internet Protocol (“IP”) address, browser type, browser version, computer settings, the pages of our Site that you visit, how often you visit those pages, the time and date of your visits, the time spent on those pages and other statistics.
+Most of the information described above comes directly from you but we do obtain some from third parties, e.g. where your information is passed to us from your employer as they have designated you as their contact person.
+Like most site operators, we collect information that your browser sends whenever you visit our Site (“Log Data”).
+This Log Data may include information such as your computer’s IP address, browser type, browser version, computer settings, the pages of our Site that you visit, how often you visit those pages, the time and date of your visits, the time spent on those pages and other statistics.

-Where we need to collect personal data by law, or under the terms of a contract we have with you, and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you (for example, to provide you or the company you represent with our services).
+Where we need to collect personal data by law, or under the terms of a contract we have with you or your employer, and you fail to provide that data when requested, we may not be able to perform the contract we have or are trying to enter into with you or your employer (for example, to provide you or the company you represent with our services).
 In this case, we may have to cancel the supply of a product or service, but we will notify you if this is the case at the time.

 If you fail to provide personal information when applying for a role with us which is necessary for us to consider your application (such as evidence of qualifications or work history), we will not be able to process your application further.
 For example, if we require a credit check or references for a role and you fail to provide us with relevant details, we will not be able to take your application further.